 Before these changes were introduced, Instagram users could only report content to Instagram if they were personally affected by that content – such as with impersonation or harassment – or if they were able to identify the individual responsible for uploading the content – such as with copyright infringement.

 Table of Contents

-Facebook already prohibits use of its buttons for unauthorized selling via apps that drive traffic off Facebook, like Like-A-Deal.
-It plans to disable those buttons for real world sellers not in compliance with its policies within 30 days.
+Facebook already prohibits the use of its buttons for unauthorized selling via apps that drive traffic off Facebook, like Like-A-Deal.
+It plans to disable those buttons for real-world sellers not in compliance with its policies within 30 days.

 The luxury goods makers have previously used Amazon’s site as a showroom where they can advertise their wares without being undercut by grey market retailers who seek a profit from sales on Amazon’s site even though they don’t pay Amazon any fees for doing so.
 But Amazon is also very aggressive about going after unauthorized resellers—and those goods can be hard to find once Amazon starts policing them better.

 Fake accounts are a big problem for Facebook.
 A new report from CNN suggests that there are over a billion fake accounts on Facebook—that’s about 8 percent of their user base.
 In an effort to get rid of them, Facebook is changing how users make profiles and report suspicious ones.

 Fake accounts can be used for more than just trolling—many operate as click farms, which generate false activity and ad views, or they can be set up to sell counterfeit goods.
 It seems like these changes won’t do much to combat fake accounts, but it will at least give people an easy way to spot fakes in their feeds.